facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 :::note

-Markdown Front Matter and `_category_.json` allow you to customize the behavior: sidebar items ordering, sidebar labels...
+Markdown front matter and `_category_.json` allow you to customize the behavior, including sidebar items ordering, sidebar labels, and much more.

 :::